GeoffreyPS/metex/README.md

 ### Fetch Dependencies
 From the command line, cd into your new directory and run `mix deps.get` to grab all of the necessary dependencies.
 The first time through, you may be prompted to install [Hex](https://hex.pm/), the package manager for Elixir/Erlang projects.
 You will need Hex to manage the dependencies.

+### Get API Key
+Metex uses the Open Weather Map API to fetch weather information.
+After this example was created, Open Weather Map required its users to register to receive an API key.
+[Sign up for the key](https://home.openweathermap.org/users/sign_up) and then add your key to `mix.exs`.
+The area should look like this:
+`config :metex, open_weather_app_id: "" #ADD API KEY HERE.
+GET API KEY FROM https://home.openweathermap.org/users/sign_up`

 ## Usage
 From the command line, run `iex -S mix` to compile the project and start the Elixir REPL.
 Compilation may take a few moments the first time through ([learn more about iex here](http://elixir-lang.org/docs/stable/iex/IEx.html)).